The traveling salesman problem for lines, balls and planes: TSPN for unit disks and balls

 \section{TSPN for unit disks and balls}

-Without a doubt, among the simplest neighborhoods are congruent disks~\cite{AH94,DM03}.
+In this section we prove Theorems~\ref{thm:3} and~\ref{thm:4} concerning TSPN for unit disks and balls.
+Congruent disks are without a doubt among the simplest neighborhoods~\cite{AH94,DM03}.
 TSPN for unit disks is NP-hard, since when the disk centers are fixed and the radius tends to zero, the problem reduces to a TSP for points.
 Given a set $S$ of $n$ points in the plane, let $\D=\D(S,r)$ be the set of $n$ disks of radius $r$ centered at the points.
 It is known (and easy to argue) that the optimal tours for the points and the disks, respectively, are polygonal tours with at most $n$ sides.
 The lengths of the optimal tours for the points and the disks are not too far from each other.
 Indeed, given any tour of the $n$ disks, one can convert it into a tour of the $n$ centers by adding detours of length at most $2r$ at each of the $n$ visiting points (arbitrarily selected); see~\eg,~\cite{DM03,HHH11}.
 Let $\opt(S)$ denote a shortest TSP tour of $S$, and $\opt(S,r)$ denote a shortest TSP tour of the disks of radius $r$ centered at the points in $S$.
 Consequently, for each $n \geq 3$ and $r>0$, we have:

-The first PTAS for TSPN with unit disks was obtained in~\cite{DM03}.
-As it is the case with TSP for points, the known approximation schemes are highly impracticable; see the comments in~\cite{MPS98} and~\cite[Ch.~13--14]{HP11}.
-This is even more the case for the approximation schemes for TSPN, including disks.
-Designing more practical (efficient) algorithms with a constant approximation factor has remained of increased interest.
+As it is currently the case with TSP for points, the known approximation schemes are highly impractical; see the comments in~\cite{MPS98}.
+This is even more so for the approximation schemes for TSP with neighborhoods, including disks, such as those in~\cite{BFG+09,DM03}.
+Designing more efficient constant approximation algorithms remains of high interest.
 The obvious motivation is to provide faster and conceptually simpler algorithmic solutions.